mgax/opslib/docs/tutorial/local.rst

 ^^^^^^^^^^^^^^^

-Besides opslib's builtin CLI commands, we can define our own, by implementing ``add_commands``.
+Besides opslib's builtin CLI commands, we can define our own, by implementing :meth:`~opslib.components.Component.add_commands`.
 We define the ``compose`` command, such named because Click picks up the command name from the function name; it will run any ``docker compose`` subcommand we ask it.

-The host's ``run`` method will normally capture output and wrap the result in an object, suitable for the deployment machinery.
+The host's :meth:`~opslib.places.LocalHost.run` method will normally capture output and wrap the result in an object, suitable for the deployment machinery.
 But we can run commands interactively, by disabling ``capture_output``.
 We also set ``exit=True``, which makes Python exit with the same code as the command that was run, and does not generate a stack trace on error.

 .. code-block:: python
     :caption: ``stack/gitea.py``